loadingwyn/tiny-moment/README.md

 #### Arguments

 - string: The value to parse.
-- string: The format of the fisrt param
+- string: The format of the first param
 - string(Optional): Target format

 #### Return